Antimicrobial resistance is one of the major challenges facing modern healthcare.

 All Wales data

-If you are an AWARE member and would like a graphical representation of the breakdown of provision to staff groups and the public reported from your own individual Health Board please contact AWARE.
+If you are an AWARE member and would like a breakdown of provision to staff groups and the public reported from your own individual Health Board please contact AWARE.

-This data was compiled from the responses to the AWARE 2019 end-of-year survey by SUMS undergraduate project student Dominic Gilbert.
-Since not all sites submitted responses, it is an underestimate of the total activity.
+This data was compiled from the responses to the AWARE 2020 end-of-year survey by SUMS undergraduate project student Shreya Chauhan.
+Not all sites submitted responses, so it is an underestimate of the total activity.

 Clinical Infection Therapy Course 2021